phcoliveira/chattermill-test/README.md

 * `cd chattermill-test`
 * `npm install`

+## Running / Production (Important)

+Unfortunately, there is a bug with the dependency "ember-emoji", which uses a set of emojis from [Joypixels](https://www.joypixels.com/).
+Such bug is only observable in the production build.

 ## Running / Development

+Running in development will use Chattermill's server as back-end.

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

-### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details

 ### Running Tests

+Tests are run against a mock of Chattermill's server through the usage of Mirage.
+Therefore, they can be run safely without ever reaching the server.

 * `ember test`
 * `ember test --server`

+### Code Generators

+Make use of the many generators for code, try `ember help generate` for more details

 ### Linting